GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 - refreshToken: Obtained from the get_tokens_by_code method
 - scope: (Optional) A scope is an indication by the client that it wants to access some resource.
-- protection_access_token: Generated from get_client_token method (Optional, required if oxd-web is used)
+- protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-web is used)

 **Request:**